max-build/CaptaFlow/README.md

 # CaptaFlow (0.9.1)

-CaptaFlow is a real-time sentiment analysis application for identifying the dominant emotions in Twitch chat messages to provide audience engagement insights for creators.
+CaptaFlow is a real-time sentiment data analysis application for identifying the dominant emotions in Twitch chat messages to provide audience engagement insights for creators.

 ## Architecture Diagram